gravitational/teleport/rfd/0080-tls-ping.md

 Dropping the connections can directly impact user experience when they perform long-running commands such as database queries.

-**NOTE:** The connections are not dropped in those environments for protocols that already implement a mechanism like this (like [http2](https://httpwg.org/specs/rfc7540.html#PING)).
-However, not all protocols supported by Teleport provide such features.
+**NOTE:** Even protocols do implement a mechanism like this might need to be wrapped in the ping protocol.
+It will depend if the load balancer supports it or not.

 ## Details